 Create a custom offer token

-Admins can create custom offer tokens to add variables that aren’t already included in the list of default offer tokens.
-For example, you might add a custom offer token for a unique perk that varies based on the hire’s level, such as a relocation stipend.
+- Custom offer tokens: Admins can create custom offer tokens to add variables that aren’t already included in the list of default offer tokens.
+For example, a unique offer perk that may vary based on the hire’s level, such as a relocation stipend.

-Note: As part of this process, you'll be required to select an offer custom field to connect to this offer token.
+As part of this process, you'll be required to select an offer custom field to connect to this offer token.
 All of the settings for that offer custom field, including the field type, are automatically applied to this offer token.
-For steps to set up an offer custom field, see Create a offer custom field.
+For steps to set up an offer custom field, see the Create an offer custom field section above.

 - Select your account at the bottom of the main sidebar, then select the Admin settings option in the dropdown.